Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/fds/README.md

 ## Running the container image

 You can run FDS either in an interactive job or non-interactively by using a batch script (recommended).

-### Batch script option

-Using the [`fds-example.bash`](fds-example.bash) script as an example, modify the settings to meet your needs.
+The following information on running FDS is provided as an example only and not all users will have access to the resources in this example.
+The [`radiator.fds`](radiator.fds) input file is taken from the FDS website and used as an example.
+This will run on, at most, 3 tasks.
+Your real world work may scale to more tasks.

 FDS is capable of running across multiple nodes but this should only be utilized if your problem requires more than the number of CPUs in a compute node.
 Running FDS across multiple nodes will increase the time it takes for your problem to compute.
 The specifications for available compute nodes in CCR's UB-HPC cluster can be found [here](https://docs.ccr.buffalo.edu/en/latest/hpc/clusters/#ub-hpc-detailed-hardware-specifications).

+Please also refer to the [FDS documentation](https://pages.nist.gov/fds-smv/manuals.html) to properly setup your requests for CPUs and tasks.

+### Batch script option

+Using the [`fds-example.bash`](fds-example.bash) script as an example, modify the settings to meet your needs.
 Please refer to the Slurm options file and examples for running batch scripts as shown in our [Slurm examples repository](../../../slurm/README.md) for more details.
-Please also refer to the [FDS documentation](https://pages.nist.gov/fds-smv/manuals.html) to properly setup your requests for CPUs and tasks.

 ### Interactive option